pujachavan10/Guessing-Game/README.md

 ## 🌟 Fun Fact

 Did you know?
 Number guessing games like this have been around for centuries!
-Some of the earliest versions of number guessing were used to help train mathematicians and statisticians in probability theory.
-Guessing might just be older than you think! 🤓
+Some of the earliest versions of number guessing were used to help train mathematicians and statisticians in probability theory, Guessing might just be older than you think! 🤓

 ---